dndrouin/Raccoon-Simulator/README.md

-# Raccoon-Simulator
+# Raccoon Simulator
-My for-funsies personal project where you adopt a virtual raccoon, take care of it, and hopefully not kill it.
+This is a personal project I'm working on to practice C++.
+You adopt a raccoon and take care of it.
+That's basically the whole game.

+Please note that it's a work in progress and nowhere near done.